 DMAX will return a numerical value.
 It was introduced in MS Excel 2000.

 - Database (required argument) – Database is the range of cells wherein the first row of the database specifies the field names.

-- Field (required argument) – It is the column within the database from which we wish to find the maximum value.
-Field can be a field name, that is the header provided on the top row such as “Sales rep,” “Sales,” etc. or it can be a number.
+- Field (required argument) – This is the column within the database from which we wish to find the maximum value.
+Field can be a field name, that is the header provided on the top row such as “Sales rep,” “Sales,” etc., or it can be a number.

 The criteria argument provided can be either:

 - A numeric value (including an integer, decimal, date, time, or logical value) (e.g. 10, 10/01/2017, FALSE)